khongten001/TEquations/C++/Source/README.md

      - First parameter: the algorithm type `NewtonWithMultiplicity`
      - Second parameter: an array containing: the initial guess, the tolerance, the max. number of iterations and the multiplicity
      - Third parameter: see above

+  - Newton's method with multiplicity.
+    ```c++
+    test.solveEquation(Algorithm::Secant, { 1, 2, 1.0e-10, 20 }, true);
+    ```
+     - First parameter: the algorithm type `Secant`
+     - Second parameter: an array containing: the lower bound, the upper bound, the tolerance and the max. number of iterations
+     - Third parameter: see above

+# Specific usage

+A